LIFE STORY

 6. Taiwan

 Beijing claims Taiwan for the same civil war reasons as Taiwan used to claim China.
-All agreed that it was part of China.
+All agreed then that it was part of China.

 The US in 1949 accepted China’s claim to Taiwan and had completely disowned Chiang Kai-shek’s forces seeking refuge there.
 They were seen as corrupt and useless.